Lost River Cave: Cave boat tour and activities

 The two-part tour is 45 minutes long.
 The first part consists of a guided walking tour along the river, the blue hole, and the cave entrance.
 This offers an opportunity to learn about both the natural and human history of the region.
 The second part of the tour is conducted on the boat, and allows visitors to explore the inside of the cave.

 Lost River Cave contains two event venues.
 The Historic Lost River Cave Ballroom is located in the cave, on the site of the Cavern Nite Club.
 The River Birch Meeting Room, located adjacent to the visitor center, and contains its own restrooms, a kitchen, and a big screen TV.
 Both venues are available for event rentals.

 The park includes approximately two miles of nature trails, which are admission-free.
 The trails are part of the Bowling Green-Warren County Greenways program.
 Other activities include a seasonal butterfly habitat, gem mining, geocaching, bird watching, and bird bingo.
-Binoculars can be checked out in the visitor's center.
+Binoculars can be checked out in the visitor center.
 The park includes a Young Interpreters program, an outdoor classroom, and children's activities.